Star-Spangled Celebration: Fourth Of July Fireworks Return To The Inner Harbor

 8:00 p.m.
 The Baltimore Symphony Orchestra will host a Star-Spangled Celebration concert under the baton of Assistant Conductor Jonathan Rush at the BGE Pavilion in the newly renovated Rash Field Park.

 9:30 p.m.
-The BSO’s performance will culminate with a 13-minute fireworks display produced by fireworks company Pyrotecnico.MORE NEWS: Juvenile, 4 Adults Hospitalized After Dundalk House Fire
+The BSO’s performance will culminate with a 13-minute fireworks display produced by fireworks company Pyrotecnico.MORE NEWS: Baltimore Police Officer Still Fighting For His Life After Being Dragged By Car; Arrest Wednesday May Be Related

 Wondering about parking?
 The Baltimore Orioles have extended their stadium parking through the evening at no extra cost after their home game against the Rangers.